top of page

 I have been at Manchester Metropolitan University (MMU) for over 5 years now, completing both my bachelors (BSc) in Animal Behaviour and masters (MSc) in Conservation Biology here.
 I am originally from the Netherlands, but I spent most of my life living abroad.
 I was born in Indonesia, moved to Hong Kong when I was two and then lived there for 12 years before moving to the Netherlands for four years.

-Alongside my studies I also work part time as a supervisor at the student’s union Salutation Pub, where I have worked for almost 3 years now.
-But during my studies I also volunteered at Sea Life Trafford centre for over two years, which gave me the amazing opportunity to work with many different fish species, sharks, rays, octopus and eels!
+During my studies I also volunteered at Sea Life Trafford centre for over two years, which gave me the amazing opportunity to work with many different fish species, sharks, rays, octopus and eels!

 bottom of page